pantheon-systems/documentation/source/_docs/private-paths.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
 <p>If you have not already created these directories, you will need to do that first.
-Creating the folders can be done via SFTP or Git in Dev, and pushed to your Test and Live environments.</p>
+Create the folders in Dev via SFTP or Git, and push the changes to your Test and Live environments.</p>
 </div>

 ## Private Path for Code